-- Parmesan cheese: What's risotto without Parmigiano Reggiano?
-24-months aged Parmesan cheese is my go-to choice, but you can use Grana Padano too.
+- Parmesan cheese: 24-months aged Parmigiano Reggiano is my go-to choice, but you can use Grana Padano too.

-- Shallots: They have a milder flavor and work great in risotto recipes, you can substitute with golden onion if needed.
+- Shallots: They have a mild flavor and work great in risotto recipes, you can substitute with golden onion if needed.

 - Fresh herbs: Finish off the dish with freshly chopped parsley or sage for an extra aromatic note.

 Preparing the pumpkin for this recipe is pretty easy.

 I use a sharp knife to cut the pumpkin into wedges, peel the skin, then remove the seeds, and cut it into chunks (here's a how to cut a pumpkin tutorial).

 Cooking tip: You can cook the pumpkin faster by cutting it into little chunks, so that the cooking time will be about 10 minutes.